juvilius/mathchem-package/README.md

     s.show()

 ##Usage
-After successfull installation you can immediatelly use *mathchem* in Python or Sage
+After successfull installation you can immediately use *mathchem* in Python or Sage

     python
     >>> import mathchem as mc